This week, we are taking a look back at one of the more controversial topics (still!) in international recruitment – the use of agents.

-We kinda thought this discussion was done when NACAC agreed that there was, in fact, an ethical way to engage agents to support your international student recruiting.
-Well…not so fast, for some.
+Originally, we thought this discussion was done when NACAC agreed that there was, in fact, an ethical way to engage agents to support your international student recruiting.
+Well…the debate wasn't quite over, for some.

-And more recently, in April, the U.S.-based Middle States Commission on Higher Education proposed new policy languages that would prohibit use of incentive-based compensation for international student recruitment.
+Then, in April of 2017, the U.S.-based Middle States Commission on Higher Education proposed new policy languages that would prohibit use of incentive-based compensation for international student recruitment.
+That objection eventually died on the vine.

-Yet, the American Council on Education (ACE) just released their latest report on internationalization efforts by U.S. institutions and they shared this: In 2011, 17% of respondents were engaged with education agents compared with 45% in 2016.
+Yet, the American Council on Education (ACE) recently released a report on internationalization efforts by U.S. institutions and they shared this: In 2011, 17% of respondents were engaged with education agents compared with 45% in 2016.
 Hello!

-Our own recent research with FPP EDU Media that we presented at NAFSA found that 50% of international students find education agents helpful as they evaluate their options.
+Our own recent research with FPP EDU Media that we presented at NAFSA in 2017 identified that 50% of international students find education agents helpful as they evaluate their options.
 And our sample size?
-57,000+ student responses from 65 countries!
+More than 1M students surveyed resulted in 57,000+ student responses from 65 countries!
 (Find the link to our slides below).
+Those results are some of the most substantial and reliable in our industry.

 Read on to get some of the details of recent regulatory challenges and our insights into using agents to support your international student recruiting.
 This channel cannot be ignored.
 The risks are really only in whether you put the right processes in place to select and manage your recruiting team.